emilioj/xlab_website/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Principal Investigators
+          - Head Researcher
-          - Researchers
+          - Senior Researchers
+          - Research Fellows
           - Grad Students
           - Administration
           - Visitors